Forging Roots Education provides NDIS tutoring in Melbourne to plan managed and self managed NDIS participants.

 Get In Touch

-Kristy (B.Ed, M.A) is a qualified and highly experienced special needs teacher who has 16 years of teaching experience in the U.K and Melbourne, Australia.
+Kristy (B.Ed, M.A) is a qualified and highly experienced special needs teacher who has over 18 years of teaching experience in the U.K and Melbourne, Australia.
 Kristy specialises in teaching students with learning difficulties such as neurodiverse students and students with neurological disorders.
 She also specialises in teaching neurotypical children with difficulties in literacy and mathematics.

 Working with Children Check: 2129452A-01